 Established in 1990, our Spokane, WA pharmacy residency program has a long history of producing competent, well-rounded pharmacy clinicians.
 The technicians, staff pharmacists, preceptors and management team are very supportive of residents as they transition from students to practicing pharmacists.
 Residents will have the opportunity to work with strong preceptors on each rotation.

 Our residency program offers experience on a variety of patient care models: academic teaching, attending physicians and hospitalists, and floor-based rotations.
 A wide variety of prescriptive authority protocols ensure effective and efficient care while allowing the resident to develop skills in practicing independently.
 These include: IV to PO, renal dosing, aminoglycosides (neonatal, pediatric and adult), vancomycin (neonatal, pediatric and adult), lab ordering, heparin induced thrombocytopenia, TPN and warfarin.

-Staffing requirements provide hands-on experience which exposes residents to real-life clinical and operational situations; you will gain experience in weekend clinical services and core pharmacy services (order verification/IV room).
+Staffing requirements provide hands-on experience which exposes residents to real-life clinical and operational situations; you will gain experience in week long and weekend clinical services and core pharmacy services (order verification/IV room).
 A strong commitment to order entry and clinical orientation/training, along with ongoing support, ensure successful staffing experiences.
 This prepares graduates to be able to provide traditional and advanced pharmaceutical care services to a wide variety of patients in diverse practice settings.